Net Nanny for iOS - FAQ

 Profanity Masking will replace profanity or vulgar words on a web page with a string of characters such as "###."
 This will allow the page to load, but prevents the user from seeing the profanity.
 Note that many pages that contain profanity also contain other mature content that may still cause the page to be blocked by Net Nanny.

-Yes.
-Net Nanny for iOS will filter web pages over WiFi , 3G, 4G, Edge, and all other mobile networks.
+Yes. the Net Nanny Family Protect Pass app will filter web pages over WiFi , 3G, 4G, Edge, and all other mobile networks.

-20. How do I uninstall Net Nanny for iOS?
+20. How do I uninstall the Net Nanny Family Protect Pass app?

 Please see https://support.apple.com/en-us/HT205347 for instructions.